Krasi5/Milestone2/README.md

 ## Features

   - Responsive on all devices
-  - Link to social media accounts
+  - Links to social media accounts
-  - Calculator for BMI
+  - Calculator button for BMI calculation
   - Reset button
+  - Copyright
-  - Result box color
+  - Result box color scheme
+  - Contact box feature

   BMI Calculator website, created as a Milestone Project 2 for a Web Development course.
-Its purpose is to be a tool for finding the weight-height ratio in order to assess persons health.
+Its purpose is to be a tool for finding the weight-height ratio in order to assess person's health.

 ## Technologies Used